-Office Responsible for Administration: Vice President for Research and HSC Vice Chancellor for Research
+Office Responsible for Administration: Vice President for Research and HSC Vice President for Research

 Research centers and institutes play an inevitable, integral, and increasing role in modern research universities.
 These roles stem from two facts.
 First, cutting edge research in most academic disciplines is increasingly multidisciplinary, interdisciplinary, and trans‐disciplinary in nature.
 Second, research centers and institutes encourage thematically focused but synergistic collaborations that go beyond those that occur in traditional academic departments.
 This enhances both the intellectual impact of the activities as well as extramural funding opportunities.
 From time to time it is necessary for the University of New Mexico (UNM) to consider proposals for the creation of new research centers and institutes, or for major restructuring or termination of existing research centers and institutes.
 This Policy document provides policies and procedures for consideration of such actions regarding research centers and institutes.

-The creation of a new research center or institute located on or off the UNM Albuquerque campus, or major changes to an existing research center or institute require approval of the Faculty Senate and the Provost or HSC Chancellor.
+The creation of a new research center or institute located on or off the UNM Albuquerque campus, or major changes to an existing research center or institute, require approval of the Faculty Senate and the Provost or Executive Vice President for Health Sciences (EVPHS).
 Approval of the proposed action must be obtained prior to initiating operation of a new research center or institute, or making permanent major changes to an existing research center or institute.
 In no case is this to be construed as prohibiting an existing research center or institute from experimenting with temporary major changes prior to seeking approval of these on a continuing basis.
-However, it is expected that even in the case of experimental changes, stakeholders, such as affected faculty, staff, and students will be informed in advance and their input considered by the appropriate dean, director, or other administrator proposing the changes, prior to initiation.
-Policy A91 ”Creation, Review, Reorganization, and Termination of Research Centers and Institutes” DRAFT 2/4/15 Page 2 of 4 All proposals to create, re‐organize, or terminate a research center or institute shall follow the policies and procedures described herein, and any applicable standards or guidelines established by the Faculty Senate Research Policy Committee in consultation with representatives of the Provost or the HSC Chancellor and relevant research center or institute heads.
+However, it is expected that even in the case of experimental changes, stakeholders, such as affected faculty, staff, and students, will be informed in advance and their input considered by the appropriate dean, director, or other administrator proposing the changes, prior to initiation.
+All proposals to create, re‐organize, or terminate a research center or institute shall follow the policies and procedures described herein, and any applicable standards or guidelines established by the Faculty Senate Research Policy Committee in consultation with representatives of the Provost or the EVPHS and relevant research center or institute heads.

 All UNM units, including the Health Sciences Center and Branch Campuses.